top of page

 Do you accept insurance?

-I do not accept insurance at this time, but I am happy to give you a receipt for reimbursement by your insurance company.
+I do not accept insurance at this time, but I am happy to work with you to provide your insurance company whatever they need for reimbursement, most requiring receipts, chart notes, and/or a superbill.
 With most insurance companies, acupuncture and massage are qualified medical expenses that you can pay for with your HSA or FSA.
 However, contact your insurance company for exact details.

 bottom of page